eliaperantoni/enumero/README.md

         output file path (default "./%s_enumero.go") -package string
-        name of the generated package (default "enums") -unmarshalJSON
+        name of the generated package (default "enums") -source string
+        source file to use for values and variants -unmarshalJSON
         generate implementation for json.Unmarshaler -unmarshalText